Sponsored by Elderton Homes

 2. Think about needs first

-When you start a knock down rebuild, Greg says it’s easy to get caught up in the look and selection of finishes — especially when you visit their stunning Knock Down Rebuild Studio — rather than taking a step back and considering how you want to live in your home.
+When you start a knock down rebuild, Greg says it’s easy to get caught up in the look and selection of finishes — especially when you visit their stunning Knock Down Rebuild Studio.
+Before undertaking a knock down rebuild, take a step back and considering how you want to live in your home.

 As well as considering your current needs, Greg says you should also think about how your family circumstances may change over the coming years and planning for that future.
 Perhaps you’re planning to start a family or your children might be getting to an age where they will move out of home.